Ballast water regulation in the United States: 2012 Coast Guard Standards for Ballast Water Discharge Final Ruling

 The new regulations have the same requirements for avoiding uptake and discharge in sensitive areas and for recording and reporting ballast water in vessels.
-The management of ballast water were expanded to include training and safety procedures as well as maintenance and removal practices of foulding species and sediment.
+The management of ballast water were expanded to include training and safety procedures as well as maintenance and removal practices of fouling species and sediment.
 Ship owners could also request an extension on the compliance date for this new ruling if compliance was not possible by the set implementation date, which for new vessels was Dec 1, 2013, for existing vessels of less than 1,500 cubic meters or greater than 5,000 cubic meters was Jan 1, 2016, and for vessels 1,500-5000 cubic meters was Jan 1, 2014.

 This ruling also implemented standards for the allowable concentration of living organisms in ballast water discharge.
 Organisms greater than 50 micrometers have to be in concentration of less than 10 organisms per cubic meter, and organisms less than 50 but greater than 10 micrometers have to be in concentration of less than 10 organisms per milliliter.
 Microorganisms which serve as indicators for problematic ballast water also have set standards per 100 mL.
 There must be less than 1 colony forming unit toxicogenic Vibrio cholerae, less than 250 cfu of E. coli, and less than 100 cfu of intestinal enterococci.

 Also established by this ruling was the approval process of Ballast Water Management Systems.
 Independent laboratories vetted by USCG test the equipment, incorporating EPA Environmental Technology Verification Program land-based protocols.
 For foreign-type approved systems installed before the compliance dates, a 5-year grandfather period was enacted, so long as the systems were approved in accordance with IMO Ballast Water Convention by the foreign administration.